AMP vs. PWA: Which is Better for SEO in 2025?

 Case Studies and Examples

-Many websites have seen significant SEO improvements by adopting AMP.
+Many websites have seen significant seo improvements by adopting AMP.
 AMP's focus on speed often translates to higher search rankings and lower bounce rates.
-A news organization, for example, might use AMP to ensure their articles load instantly on mobile devices.
+For instance, The Washington Post saw a significant increase in mobile traffic and engagement after implementing AMP across their news articles.

 This can lead to a noticeable increase in mobile traffic and ad revenue.